verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ## Enable Alertmanager

-To enable Alertmanager, configure it from the Prometheus Operator component in the Verrazzano custom resources.
+To enable Alertmanager, configure it from the Prometheus Operator component in the Verrazzano custom resource.
 {{< clipboard >}}
 <div class="highlight">